English

 What does contraception do to your body?

-For many women, contraception is a routine part of life.
+For many women, contraception is a routine.
 Whether you take the pill, have a new coil fitted every five or ten years, or use another form of hormonal contraception, it affects our bodies.
-In this blog, we explore how different hormones in contraception impact your body.
+In this blog, we delve into how different hormones in contraception affect your body.

-Do you want to learn more about the influence of natural hormones on our gut health?
+Would you like to learn more about the impact of natural hormones on our gut health?
 Read more here.

 Tip: Check the packaging of your contraceptive to find out which hormone combination you have.